Derivation and History of the Doric Order

 Arriving into Greece with the northern migrants was a gabled roof style, one that was eventually deployed over the megaron structure [MacKenzie 1904].
 It is likely that later megaron buildings of Mycenae adapted the pitched roofs as well [Dorpfeld 1942].
 We might further conclude the megaron form with a gabled roof made a gradual evolution arising from communication and trade with those migrating into the region from the Danube areas, Thessaly, and Asia Minor.
 Consequently, by the 13th century B.C., the Mycenaean megaron was so well established in its scale and design that one can logically conclude its construction was no longer experimental.
 As the construction techniques evolved, the earliest builders of Doric temples were not compelled to emulate the Minoan traditions, instead introduced various architectural elements which grew from long functioning northern traditions, then fossilized into the earlier temple prototypes.

 The gabled structure in its earliest form was covered with waddle and clay daub, which later transitioned to a roof of baked clay tiles.
 A clearstory, either at the gable ends or along the roof margin, allowed smoke from the central hearth to escape.
 An example of the pitched room employed at Mycenae is illustrated from two Minoan seals.
 The later megaron with stone walls replaced structures made from sun-dried brick, although both originally had a wooden entablature.
 Along with the proliferation of the gabled roof style, and as an offshoot of the megaron, the Greek Doric temple materializes in the Archaic period becoming larger.
 The influx of migrant Dorians, also brought with them a new pantheon of male gods and an architectural style that firmly cemented the gable roof tradition into the sacred shrines which emerge as Doric temples.
 Other elements were added as a result.
-One subsequent change was the addition of a portico attached to the back of the building, along with that of an opisthodomos.
+One subsequent change was the addition of a portico or pronaos, along with that of an opisthodomos attached to the back of the building.
 This evolution of form and construction become the fundamental standard from which most Doric temple designs are patterned.
-Notwithstanding the design traits, the Doric temple existed unaltered in its fundamental structure and form throughout much of the Archaic period and throughout the Classical or Hellenistic periods.
+Thus, "...the long ridged roof with gables at both ends, sometimes with a front porch...built in imitation of the Aegean megaron (Dinsmoor 1970) marked the template from which the temple style evolved.
+Dinsmoor further states that the temple plan at this point may have consisted of a pronaos and cella, but the plan was enlarged to add an "...adytum behind; the walls, generally of mud-brick, were exposed to the weather on three sides [and] inadequately protected by the slightly overhanging eves."
+It seems that for this reason, the roof was extended around to create the colonnaded portico.
+The roof was then covered with mud and thatch, which none has survived.

-Below is a plan of the temple of Epidaurus Asklepios.
-It is easy to see the classic megaron structure in the floor plan.
-There is a pronaos with two columns such as those at Minoan Crete and Mycenaean.
-The central sanctuary or cella (Naos), makes up the fundamental elements built within the surrounding colonnade.
+It is easy to see the classic megaron structure in the floor plan of the temple at Thermum in Aetolia.
+There is a pronaos with a column such as those at Minoan Crete and Mycenaean.
+The central sanctuary or cella (Naos), makes up the fundamental elements built within the surrounding colonnade, which becomes commonplace in Doric architecture.
+The columns placed down the middle of the Apollo Thermum structure adds credence to the need for additional supporting timbers for the gable spine extending the length of the temple.

 Triglyph and Metope Distribution following contraction of the corner columns